 Ohio Revised Code 5502.262: School Emergency Management Plans

-ORC 5502.262 requires administrators of each facility in the state of Ohio, which provides educational services to children and is subject to regulation by ODE, to develop and adopt a comprehensive Emergency Management Plan.
+ORC 5502.262 requires administrators of each facility in the state of Ohio that provides educational services to children and that is subject to regulation by ODE to develop and adopt a comprehensive Emergency Management Plan.
 This plan shall consist of the following:

 ORC 5502.262 also states that schools shall 1.) review their Emergency Management Plan and certify that the plan is current and accurate no later than July 1st of each year; and 2.) conduct at least one Emergency Management Test (EMT) by December 31st of each year.